Yvonne Swan: Results

-The January 7, 1977 Supreme Court ruling in State of Washington v.
+The January 7, 1977 Washington Supreme Court ruling in State of Washington v.
 Wanrow was an important victory for the feminist cause of gender-equality before the law.
-In a landmark ruling, the Washington Supreme Court, sitting en banc, declared that Yvonne Wanrow was entitled to have a jury consider her actions in the light of her "perceptions of the situation, including those perceptions which were the product of our nation's long and unfortunate history of sex discrimination."
+In a landmark ruling, the Supreme Court, sitting en banc, declared that Yvonne Wanrow was entitled to have a jury consider her actions in the light of her "perceptions of the situation, including those perceptions which were the product of our nation's long and unfortunate history of sex discrimination."
 The ruling was the first in America recognizing the particular legal problems of women who defend themselves or their children from male attackers, and was again affirmed by the Washington Supreme Court in denying the prosecutor's petition for rehearing in 1979.
 Before the Wanrow decision, standard jury instructions asked what a "reasonably prudent man" would have done, even if the accused was a woman; the Wanrow decision set a precedent that when a woman is tried in a criminal trial the juries should ask "what a reasonably prudent woman similarly situated would have done."

-Wanrow was an active speaker for the women's movement, which raised funds on her behalf.
-The American Indian Movement helped Wanrow, too, and took advantage of the opportunity to highlight unequal treatment of Native Americans by the criminal justice system.
-Ellen Earth, a spokesperson of the Yvonne Wanrow Defense Committee, is quoted as saying that the committee wanted to "make the trial last as long as possible" in order to reeducate "the jury about Indians".
-Wanrow stated, "The trial would not have taken place had I been an affluent white woman who killed an American Indian.
+Over the course of her State v.
+Wanrow years, Swan became an active speaker for the women's movement, which raised funds on her behalf.
+The American Indian Movement helped Swan, too, and took advantage of the opportunity to highlight unequal treatment of Native Americans by the criminal justice system.
+Ellen Earth, a spokesperson for the Yvonne Wanrow Defense Committee, stated that the committee wanted to "make the trial last as long as possible" in order to '[reeducate] the jury about Indians".
+Swan stated, "The trial would not have taken place had I been an affluent white woman who killed an American Indian.
 Instead, after one week, I was convicted by an all-white jury on May 13, 1973 (Mother's Day) for killing a known child molester.
 I had heard about Wesler's background as a sex offender the night before the shooting, but was not allowed to bring up the information at trial.
 The police tape played a role in bringing about the conviction — the jury was allowed to hear it two times."